moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

   ~Adding them to steam as shortcuts.

-In order to run it.
+In order to run it throw it on the Desktop.
 Please right click and go to properties > permissions and check mark "Is Executable"

 This does not add the Launchers to Steam as a non steam shortcut yet.
-This just installs them in your compatdata folder titled "NonSteamLaunchers"
+This just installs them in your compatdata folder titled "NonSteamLaunchers" or their own "App Id".